MARMOK-A-5

-MARMOK-A-5 is an offshore electrical power generator that uses wave energy to create electricity.
-This device is a spar buoy installed in the maritime testing site BiMEP, in the Bay of Biscay.
-It is the first grid-connected maritime generator in Spain, and one of the first in the world.
+MARMOK-A-5 is an offshore electric generator that uses wave power (energy) to create electricity.
+This device is a spar buoy installed in the maritime testing site Biscay Marine Energy Platform (BiMEP), in the Bay of Biscay north of Bilbao, Spain, in Spanish territorial waters.
+It is the first maritime generator connected to mains electricity, also termed the electrical grid, in Spain, and one of the first in the world.

-Developed by the Basque company Oceantec Energias Marinas inside the European project OPERA or Open Sea Wave Operating Experience to Reduce Energy Cost, it is delivering electrical energy to the grid since December 2016.
+Developed by the Basque company Oceantec Energias Marinas inside the European project Open Sea Wave Operating Experience to Reduce Energy Cost (OPERA), it is delivering electrical energy to the grid since December 2016.
 The buoy is located in the ocean, 4 km from the coastline and is connected to the sea with a submarine electrical cable.
-With a nominal power of 30 kW, the principal aim of the MARMOK-A-5 device is obtaining results in the way of designing a new generation cost effective high power marine energy generator.
+With a nominal power of 30 kW, the main aim of the MARMOK-A-5 device is obtaining results to help design a new generation cost effective high power marine energy generator.

 Principle

-The operation principle of MARMOK-A-5 is a point absorber OWC (Oscillating Water Column).
-The device is 5 m in diameter and a length (or height) of 42 m, with 6 m above the water.
-It has a weight of 162.2 tons.
+The operating principle of MARMOK-A-5 is a point absorber oscillating Water column (OWC).
+The device is 5 m in diameter and 42 m long (or high), with 6 m above the water.
+It has a weight of 79 MT.
 The buoy is floating in around 90 m water depth and is tied to the sea bed with a mooring system based on anchors.
 This wave energy converter has demonstrated its robustness surviving difficult environmental conditions with waves as big as 14 m.

-The "Karratu" mooring system used is one cell of a shared mooring system.
+The Karratu mooring system used is one cell of a shared mooring system.
 This is designed to allow each device to move freely while reducing the number of moorings needed for an array or wave farm, thereby reducing costs.

 History

-As noted above, the concept was initially developed by Oceantec within the European OPERA project.
-The 30 kW device was first deployed in October 2016 until June 2018, when it was refurbished and redeployed in October 2018 for a further year.
+the concept was initially developed by Oceantec within the European OPERA project.
+The 30 kW device was first deployed in October 2016 until June 2018, when it was refurbished and redeployed in October 2018 for another year.
 The device was installed in approximately 85 m water depth.

-In 2018, Oceantec was acquired by Spanish engineering company IDOM.
+In 2018, Oceantec was acquired by Spanish engineering company IDOM of Bilbao.